S2 Framework

 S2 strikes a balance between the above approaches.

-When building S2, we tend to be more Content-agnostic.
-But we encourage you to create purposeful Content-specific classes wisely when designing your project.
-As a framework, we are certainly more Utility-first in different aspects; but in your projects, you have the freedom to take a component-first approach when styling specific parts of your site and enjoy the flexibility of Webflow.
+As a framework, we are certainly more Utility-first.
+However, in your projects, you have the freedom to take a Component-first approach when styling specific parts of your site and enjoy the flexibility of Webflow.

 Other considerations: